DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization

-At the initial iteration, the \direct{} algorithm normalizes the feasible region $D$ to be the unit hyper-cube $\bar{D}$, and refers to original space $D$ only when evaluating the objective function.
-Regardless of the dimension, the first evaluation of the objective function is done at the midpoint $\mathbf{c}_1$ of $\bar{D}$.
-Then, the initial hyper-rectangle $\bar{D}_1$ is trisected along all of its longest dimensions, as shown in~\cref{fig:divide}.
-New points are sampled, and the objective function is evaluated at $\mathbf{c}_j = 1/3I^n \pm \mathbf{c}_1$, where $I^n$ is identity matrix, and $j = 2,\dots,2n+1$.
-Furthermore, $\bar{D}$ trisected into $2n + 1$ smaller non-overlapping hyper-rectangles, such that the lowest function values are placed in the largest measured hyper-rectangles.
+The \direct{} algorithm includes three main steps: selection, sampling, and partitioning (subdivision).
+At the initial iteration, the \direct{} algorithm normalizes the feasible region $D$ to be the unit hyper-cube $\bar{D}$ and refers to the original space $D$ only when evaluating the objective function.
+Regardless of the dimension, the first evaluation of the objective function is done at the midpoint $\mathbf{c}_1 \in \bar{D}$ (see the left panel of \cref{fig:divide}).
+Then \direct{} selects $\bar{D}$ and samples at $\mathbf{c}_1 \pm \delta e^j, j = 1, \dots, n$, where $e^j$ is the $j$th unit vector and $\delta$ is equal to one-third of the maximum side length of $\bar{D}$.
+The subdivision procedure in \direct{} is based on $n$-dimensional trisection along all longest dimensions (sides).
+When several dimensions have the maximum side length, \direct{} starts trisection from the dimension with the lowest $w^j$ and continues to the highest~\cite{Jones2021,Jones1993}.
+Here $w^j$ is defined as the best function values sampled along dimension $j$

+where $\mathbf{c}_i$ is the center of the hyper-rectangle $\bar{D}_i$, and $j \in M$ --- set of dimensions with the maximum side length. \Cref{fig:divide} illustrates the \direct{} algorithm's selection, sampling, and subdivision (trisection) for a two-dimensional \textit{Rosenbrock} test function.